A universal sheaf of algebras governing representations of vector fields on quasi-projective varieties: Completion of

-and extended to completions by continuity. \end{theorem} \begin{proof} The definition of $\varphi$ is very similar to the definition (\ref{jet}) of the jet map $j$.
-Since $j(\Delta^k) \subset A \otimes t^k K[[t]]$, we conclude that the map $\varphi$ is compatible with completions.
+\end{theorem} \begin{proof} The definition of $\varphi$ is very similar to the definition (\ref{jet}) of the jet map $j$.
+Since $j(\Delta^k) \subset t^k A[[t]]$, we conclude that the map $\varphi$ is compatible with completions.
 The fact that $\psi$ is compatible with completions is immediate from its definition.

 Let us verify that $\varphi$ and $\psi$ are homomorphisms of Lie algebras and are inverses of each other.

 To show that $\varphi$ is a homomorphism, we need to check that

 To simplify the calculations, we will carry them out in two stages.
 First we will assume $g_1 = g_2 = 1$.
 We rewrite the definition of $\varphi$ using the Taylor's formula: